digidem/mapeo-rfc/RFC-002-mapeo-protocol.md

 The [muxrpc][] protocol wire format is documented on the [Secure Scuttlebutt Protocol Guide][ssb-proto-rpc].

+## 3.4 Transport

+Each peer runs a TCP server locally (TODO: what ports?) and can make TCP connections to other peers.

+## 3.4 Peer Discovery

+TODO: discovery-swarm? hyperswarm?

-# 4. Plaintext Channel RPCs
+# 4. Upgrade Channel RPCs

 A peer can use this channel to request a listing of app upgrades (not limited to its own platform/architecture), download app binaries over it, get peer